Rugby Colour Palette Project

 Jo Chalkblack is a Bristol based social practice artist and creative producer.
 She is passionate about co-creating ways to connect people with their natural and built environments and with each other exploring and mixing up a wide range of media from hands on techniques to digital.
 Her 10 years of using art in this way are informed by 16 years working in youth services, adult substance misuse services and 5 years working in schools.
 Her practice ranges from creative youth consultation film projects for local authority, interactive multicultural performance in vacant inner-city buildings to running multi-generational heritage story trails using projected film in woodland spaces.
 She believes that art brings people together to reimagine what is possible.

-We are working closely with Avanti West Coast, who’ve funded the project, and Network Rail to ensure that all necessary permissions and requirements are met for the installation of the colour palette at the station.
+We worked with Avanti West Coast, who funded the project, and Network Rail to ensure that all necessary permissions and requirements were met for the installation of the colour palette at the station.

 What happens if I don’t agree with some of the inclusions in the palettes?